rgabdrakhmanov/MirantisScripts/README.md

 The script sd_handle.py assumes there is only 1 downloaded docker-support-xxx.zip in your ~/Downloads/ folder.
 And that is why it will move any new zip in another folder, after it finish processing it.
-A new folder named SDextractions will be created under your ~/Documents , and inside SDextractions a subfolder named original_sd_zips
+A new folder named SDextractions will be created under your ~/Documents , and inside SDextractions/ a subfolder named original_sd_zips/.
 The docker-support-xxxx.zip file (after being extracted) will be moved from the Downloads/ in the SDextractions/original_sd_zips/ so if you want to attach them in a Jira case, you will find them there, each under its own subfolder of SF case.
 In the end  you will get to a structure similar to this :